chromaui/learnstorybook.com/content/intro-to-storybook/react/en/get-started.md

 # Add Storybook:
 npx -p @storybook/cli sb init
 ```
 <div class="aside">
-Throughout this version of the tutorial, we'll be using <code>yarn</code> to run the majority of our commands.
+Throughout this tutorial, we'll be using <code>yarn</code> to run the majority of commands.
 If you have Yarn installed, but prefer to use <code>npm</code> instead, don't worry, you can still go through the tutorial without any issues.
-Just add the <code>--use-npm</code> flag to the first command above and both CRA and Storybook will initialize based on this.
+Just add the <code>--use-npm</code> flag to the first command above and both CRA and Storybook will be initialized based on this.
 Also while you progress through the tutorial, don't forget to adjust the commands used to their <code>npm</code> counterparts.
 </div>

-We can quickly check that the various environments of our application are working properly:
+We can check that the environments of the application works properly:

 ```bash
 # Run the test runner (Jest) in a terminal: